MUbarak123-56/fpl_team_optimization/README.md

 This will install D-Wave's Ocean SDK and other necessary libraries.

 ## Running the Optimization
-To run the optimization script for each formation:
+To run the optimization script:

 Ensure you have set up your D-Wave Leap account and configured your API token.

-Execute the script corresponding to the formation you wish to optimize.
-For example:

-## bash
-Copy code
-python optimize_433.py
-Replace optimize_433.py with the appropriate script name for each formation.
+If you are running on LEAP directly, run the code below python formation_selection_no_token.py

+If you are running the code locally, run the code below python formation_selection.py

 ## Results
-The scripts will output the optimal team composition for each formation, showing the selected players and the total points achieved within the value constraint.
+The scripts will output the optimal team composition for each formation you inputed, showing the selected players and the total points achieved within the value constraint.

 ## Contributing
 Contributions to improve the optimization model or explore additional formations are welcome.
 Please feel free to fork the repository, make your changes, and submit a pull request.